Odin2003/Muon_Collider/README.md

 --outputFile output_sim.slcio
 ```

-Make sure the first two lines poing to the correct steer and .hepmc files.
+Make sure the first two lines point to the correct steer and .hepmc files.
 You can inspect the output file using

 ```
 anajob output_sim.slcio
 ```

+Which will show multiple particle collections, where particles hit the different parts of the detector.

 ### digitisation